 It will append value C:\go\bin to the environment variable Path and will be available for the current session only.

 Use dir env: to print the environment variable name and their path.

 I hope the above article to set an environment variable for a user and machine is helpful to you.

 Use $Env:Path to set an environment variable for the current session only and process scope.
 After closing the PowerShell terminal, it doesn’t store the value.

-Using the .Net framework library [System.Environment] method to set an environment variable for user and machine for permanent use.
+Use the .Net framework library [System.Environment] method in PowerShell to set an environment variable permanently for the user and machine for permanent use.